 My daughter has always loved movement.
 From the time she was very little, she loved flying through the air with daddy and grandpa.
 She never shied away from any type of movement.
-She has never showed any fear of anything.
-Other than bubble wrap, but that is another story.
+She has never shown any fear of anything.

 What is a Sensory Seeker?